-Some gaps and cracks between Homasote pieces were present, and those areas were filled and roughly contoured with Sculptamold (a product of American Art Clay—you can see their entire line at: http://www.amaco.com/ ), including aligning the new diverging track ballast edge, as seen here.
+Some gaps and cracks between Homasote pieces were present, and those areas were filled and roughly contoured with Sculptamold (a product of American Art Clay—you can see their entire line at their website: http://www.amaco.com/ ), including aligning the new diverging track ballast edge, as seen here.
 I just use a putty knife for these kinds of rough contours.

 Once I have general contours with Sculptamold, I like to refine the surface with smaller tools and with a much finer-grain papier maché, widely available from taxidermist supply houses.
 My favorite is Brandt’s Compound, from Robert Ruozzi of Irwin, Pennsylvania.